 The Sink Test

-This is the test that tells you what you'll actually live with.
+The sink test — whether a board fits a standard 22-inch sink — tells you the largest size you'll actually live with.
 Standard residential kitchen sinks are 22" wide and 18" front-to-back.
 A 17"×13" board fits diagonally for full rinsing.
 A 19"×14" board fits, but barely.
 A 20"×15" board does not... you'll be wiping it down with a cloth on the counter, which is a real annoyance when you've just butchered a chicken.

 Hard maple is a porous material that benefits from being able to drain water freely after a rinse.
-If your board can't lay flat in the sink, water sits on it... and water that sits on maple causes the cupping that ruins boards.
+Wood swells as it takes on moisture and shrinks as it releases it, and when one face absorbs more than the other the board cups — the USDA Forest Products Laboratory covers this dimensional behavior in detail in the Wood Handbook.
+Practically: if your board can't lay flat in the sink, water sits on it, and water that sits on maple causes the cupping that ruins boards.

 The Weight Reality

-End-grain hard maple is dense.
+End-grain hard maple is dense — Acer saccharum rates 1,450 lbf on the Janka scale, and that density is what you feel when you lift it.
 A 1.75" thick board comes in at roughly 4–5 lbs per square foot.
 So:

 - 12"×9" = ~5 lbs